Fubini-Study geometries in the higher-dimensional gravity: The Fubini-Study metric in higher-dimensional Einstein-Maxwell theory

 \subsection{Any cosmological solutions in $D\geq 6$ dimensional Einstein-Maxwell theory?}

 We note that for all the solutions presented so far, there is no cosmological constant in $D\geq 6$ Einstein-Maxwell theory.
 Of course, it is an obvious objective to try and find the cosmological solutions for $D\geq 6$ Einstein-Maxwell theory.
 In fact, in references \cite{kumar, me2}, the authors found that adding a linear term of the time coordinate $t$ to the convoluted solutions makes them cosmological solutions to the Einstein-Maxwell theory in presence of the cosmological constant.
-Inspired by these works, in this section, we show that there are not any non-trivial solutions to the $D\geq 6$ dimensional Einstein-Maxwell theory with a cosmological constant ${\bold \Lambda} $.
+Inspired by these works, in this section, we show that there are no non-trivial solutions to the $D\geq 6$ dimensional Einstein-Maxwell theory with a cosmological constant ${\bold \Lambda} $, if we consider a special anasatz for the metric, which is given by (\ref{mDLambda}) with a time-dependent metric function.
+Of course, we don't roll out finding other possible cosmological solutions with more sophisticated ansatzes.
 We note that ${\bold \Lambda} $ is different from $\Lambda$ that appear in the Fubini-Study metric (\ref{metr}).
 We consider the following ansatz for the $D\geq 6$ dimensional metric \be ds_{D}^{2}=-H(t,r,x)^{-2}dt^{2}+H(t,r,x)^{2/(D-3)}(dx^2+x^2d\Omega_{D-6}+ds_{FS}^2), \ee